ArshaFazlollahi/mBlcok-Arduino-Extension/README.md

 🔗Here's a link to the website: https://ext.mblock.cc/#/login?r=/

 Every default value (e.g. 40 or 30) used in the code was defined as a parameter in the extension builder.
-This is why these values are changable in mBlock.
+This is how I made these values changable in mBlock.